Pavel-Vovk/pluginsTestAnnotations/README.md

 # pluginsTestAnnotations
 @E2E - this annotation using for E2E tests

-@NewFeature("1.0.0") - this annotation using for New Freatuer tests for Plugin version 1.0.0
+@NewFeature(pluginVersion = "1.0.0") - this annotation using for New Feature tests for Plugin version 1.0.0

-@Regression - this annotation using for Regression tests
+@Regression - this annotation using for Regression tests (no additional parameters)

-@Sanity - this annotation using for Sanity tests
+@Sanity - this annotation using for Sanity tests (no additional parameters)

-Environamnet variables:
+Environment variables:

 AUTOMATION_TESTS_CONTEXT_RUN